DigitalMediaLab-AT/digitalmedialab.at/README.md

 The packages used throughout the site are from the Ruby (gem) and Node.js (npm) ecosystems.
 They need to be updated separately.

 To update all Ruby gems involved, run `bundle update`.
 To remove (now unused) older versions, type `gem cleanup`.

-## (Not needed anymore!?)
-Update Node.js Dependencies

-To update all Node.js modules involved, run `npm update`.

-To go a step further and upgrade all dependencies in `package.json` to their latest available versions, use `npm-check-updates -u` (install first if not available: `npm install -g npm-check-updates`).
-This will create an updated `package.json`.
-Ensure that the previous version is stored in version control since npm-check-updates will overwrite it.

 # Acknowledgements